• Skip to main content

 Wines of Greece.
 Greek Beer.
 Greek Spirits.

-In the northeast of the Cycladic islands is a unique destination.
-Unique, in part, due to its cuisine with artichokes, cheese, sausages, wines, beer, and more.
+In the northeast of the Cycladic Islands is a unique destination.
+It is unique, in part, due to its cuisine, which features artichokes, cheese, sausages, wines, beer, and more.

-Tinos does not face the difficulty of growing crops like some of its Cycladic neighbors.
+Tinos does not face the same difficulties in growing crops as some of its Cycladic neighbors.
 It can support cows, which many islands visible from Tinos cannot.

 Also unique to Tinos is its sizeable local group of fishermen.
 Whereas many islands lose the younger generations to the bigger cities, Tinos does not.
 The fishing community is large enough to supply the island with fresh seafood.
 This workforce negates the need to import or use frozen (gasp) seafood.

-Tinos was under the control of the Venetians during much of the Ottoman invasion of Greece.
+Tinos was under Venetian control during much of the Ottoman invasion of Greece.
 As a result, its cuisine has fewer spices and more pasta, tomato sauces, and meat.

-Pre-covid, the Tinos Food Path initiative was presenting weeklong festivals in May to celebrate the island’s unique offerings.
+The Tinos Food Path initiative presents week-long festivals in May to celebrate the island’s unique offerings.

-Frozen food is not popular with the Greeks, and Tinos’cuisine is no different.
+Frozen food is not popular among the Greeks, and Tinos’ cuisine is no exception.
 Instead, it centers around seasonal vegetables and local meat and seafood.

-It centers around the mother’s pot she uses to simmer the meals.
+It centers on the mother’s pot, which she uses to simmer the meals.
 Come, it is time to taste Tinos.

 Taste Tinos Through Local Products.

 P.D.O.
 (Protected Designation of Origin) products come from a specific area.
-Therefore, they have characteristics due to that particular geoclimatic environment, and production takes place in that region.
+Therefore, they possess characteristics due to their particular geoclimatic environment, and production takes place in that region.

 P.G.I.
 (Protected Geographical Indication) products also come from a specified area.
 However, only one of its characteristics needs to be from this area.
-Also, only one part of the production must occur in the region.
+Additionally, only one part of the production must take place in the region.

 Despite its fertile soil, water, and mild climate, Tinos has only one food item with P.D.O status.

-Currently, there is only one product with P.G.I status, and it shares that with all the Cycladic islands.
+Currently, there is only one product with PGI status, and it is shared among all the Cycladic islands.

 Taste Tinos Specialties.

-You will find the standard Greek items that appear on just about any Greek menu.
+You will find the standard Greek items that appear on nearly every Greek menu.

 However, the island has several traditional things you will find nowhere else.
 Or at least their preparation and presentation.
 While on Tinos, shouldn’t you taste Tinos cuisine?